analogdevicesinc/scopy/docs/plugins/debugger/iioexplorer.rst

 ================================================================================

 This instrument represents the improved version of the original Debugger.
-The main improvements are the ease of use and visualization of the data form the IIO context.
+The main improvements are the ease of use and visualization of the data from the IIO context.

 It is composed of 4 parts or views: